-Take a stroll round the ornamental lake, and watch the ducks, geese, and sometimes model boats being sailed, or enjoy the woodland walk and tree trails.
+Take a stroll around the ornamental lake, and watch the ducks, geese, and sometimes model boats being sailed, or enjoy the woodland walk and tree trails.

-There’s also a well equipped play area for children to enjoy, as well as two table-tennis tables, a basketball court and skate park.
+There’s also a well-equipped play area for children to enjoy, as well as two table-tennis tables, a basketball court and a skate park.